Processing Payments Using Emburse Expense

 • Reimbursement requests for UNM employees (faculty, staff or student) that are submitted, and approved by all appropriate departmental personnel greater than 60 days after the end of the business travel will be treated as additional taxable compensation to the employee.

-• Non-Travel Reimbursements, and certain other pre-determined payments, for UNM employees and students, and for non-employees, for University business reasons, are processed in Chrome River Expense.
+• Non-Travel Reimbursements, and certain other pre-determined payments, for UNM employees and students, and for non-employees, for University business reasons, are processed in Emburse Expense.

 • Reimbursements to faculty, staff and students are subject to the provisions of Policy 4320.